-Traveling by car
+Travelling by car

 The city’s strategic location is enhanced by many international transport routes running across Wrocław including the so called “3rd Pan-European Transport Corridor.”
 Wrocław is located directly by A4 Motorway, providing good road connections with other European routes

-Traveling by train
+Travelling by train

-Traveling by plane
+Travelling by plane

 The Wrocław Copernicus International Airport is located in the south-west part of the city, 10 kilometers away from the city center, near the motorway bypass which can be reached quickly and comfortable.
 Both from the Warsaw side of the S8 road, Poznań from the national road no. 5, and from the south of the national road no. 8 and the A4 motorway.
 A regular shuttle bus no. 106 connects the airport with the city center and main railway station.
 In addition, there is the Kiss & Fly zone - free ride and a short drive up to 10 minutes and over 2000 parking spaces.